RobGeada/graph2net/README.md

 # graph2net

-A notebook for building models via stacking of convolutional cells.
-The architecture of each cell can specified by a connectivity matrix, thus reducing the problem of network design to that of simply designing a connectivity matrix.
+A notebook for building models via connectivity matrices.
+Reduces the problem of network design to simply specifying a connectivity matrix!

 ## Usage
 See the [Graph2Net Demo](https://github.com/RobGeada/graph2net/blob/master/Graph2Net%20Demo.ipynb) for usage.